nirmata/terraform-aws-eks-nirmata-integration/README.md

-# Novartis EKS-Nirmata Integration
+# EKS-Nirmata Integration

 This Terraform configuration creates an EKS 1.32 cluster, registers it with Nirmata, and automatically deploys Nirmata controllers in a single operation.
 The implementation is cross-platform compatible, working on both Windows and Linux/Unix environments.

 ## Requirements

 - Terraform >= 1.2.0
-- AWS CLI configured with DevTest SSO profile (`devtest-sso`)
+- AWS CLI configured with appropriate profile
 - kubectl installed
-- AWS region set to `us-west-1`
+- AWS region access to create EKS clusters
 - Nirmata account with API token

 ## Resources Created